JimAlpez/JimAlpez/README.md

 # Hi there 👋 I'm Jim Alpez

-#### Welcome to my GitHub!
-I'm passionate about web development, coding, and always excited to learn and explore new technologies.
-Here’s a bit about me:
+#### Welcome to my GitHub! <br /> I'm passionate about web development, coding, and always excited to learn and explore new technologies.

 &nbsp;